Owais Ahmed Ghani: Early life and education

-Ghani belongs to the Pashtun-Kakar tribe of and was born on 5 February 1951 in Nowshera, Khyber Pakhtunkhwa.
+Ghani belongs to the Pashtun-Kakar tribe and was born on 5 February 1951 in Nowshera, Khyber Pakhtunkhwa.
 He is the nephew of Sardar Abdur Rab Nishtar, one of the founding fathers of Pakistan, son of his brother Sardar Abdul Ghani who was a career police officer.
 He is the cousin of General Abdul Waheed Kakar, former Chief of Army Staff of Pakistan as well of the martyred Commandant of the Frontier Constabulary, Safwat Ghayur.

 He studied mechanical engineering at the University of Peshawar, graduating in 1971.

 Political career

-He became active in politics in 1996 being one of the founding members of Pakistan Tehreek-e-Insaf led by cricketing hero Imran Khan.
-Following the party's rout in the 1997 general elections he subsequently left the party in protest against the joining of several controversial figures into the party.
-In 1999, he joined the Khyber-Pakhtunkhwa provincial cabinet serving as provincial minister for Industry from 1999 to 2002.
+He became active in politics in 1996 being one of the founding members of Pakistan Tehreek-e-Insaf led by cricketer Imran Khan.
+Following the party's routing in the 1997 general elections, he subsequently quit in protest against several controversial figures joining the party.
+In 1999, he joined the Khyber-Pakhtunkhwa provincial cabinet, serving as provincial minister for Industry from 1999 to 2002.

-He was in 2002 appointed as Federal Minister for environment following the resignation of Omer Asghar Khan.
-Following the 2002 general elections he was appointed Governor of Balochistan.
+He was in 2002 appointed as Federal Minister for Environment following the resignation of Omer Asghar Khan.
+Following the 2002 general elections, he was appointed Governor of Balochistan.
 His period as Balochistan governor was controversial, especially following the murder of Nawab Akbar Bugti and Baloch protests against Federal rule.
 Ghani admitted there were problems with the law and order situation and drugs in Quetta, the capital of Balochistan, due to instability in neighboring Afghanistan.